-Whether you’re following a gluten free diet or just want to be an educated, health-conscious shopper, this blog post about food label literacy is a must read.
+Whether you’re following a gluten-free diet or just want to be an educated, health-conscious shopper, it’s important to know how to read food labels.
+Food label literacy is much more complicated than meets the eye, however.

 Walk through the aisles of any grocery store in any place in the world and you’ll be bombarded with products telling you they’re “natural” or “organic.”
 Do you know what these terms mean?
 What about “cage free” vs. “free range?”
 Is there a difference?

-With so many marketing claims plastered on products from every aisle in the grocery store these days, I thought it was time to dedicate a post to upping your food label literacy knowledge.
+With so many marketing claims plastered on products from every aisle in the grocery store these days, I thought it was time to dedicate a post to upping your skills on how to read a food label like a nutrition pro.

 Antibiotic Free: This means the animal was not given antibiotics during its lifetime.
 “No antibiotics administered” and “raised without antibiotics” mean the same thing.